 - It's breakfast and the most important meal of the day

 - It has a bunch of beet antioxidants in it!

-Tip for quick cooking beets: leave them unpeeled but wash them well, cut into quarters, and steam in saucepan on the stove top for 15 minutes.
-Peel off the skins once they have cooled.
+- Leave them unpeeled but wash well, cut into quarters, and steam in saucepan on the stove top for 15 minutes

 If you like the yuca in this recipe, try these Yuca Fries.
 They are fast, easy, and a fantastic alternative to potatoes!